 It’s disgusting that this is still going on in 2015.
 They’re humans and deserve to be treated with respect, but what can I expect from hollywood (under-represents minority voices) and from adam sandler (who hasn’t tried since like 1998).

-I had, and still have, my worries and reservations about having so many Oneida characters in the book I am working on when I have no Native American blood (that I know of.)
+I had, and still have, my worries and reservations about having so many Oneida characters in the book I am working on when I have no Native American blood .
 As such, I have spent hours and hours researching and asking questions and reading books to make sure I present the most accurate and respectful portrayal of the Oneida people during the American Revolution.
 In my editing phase, I have been paying keen attention to getting all those cultural details and nuances correct, and have reached out to both historians and people within the Oneida nation.
-My greatest fear with this book is not that it won’t get published, but that I will get something incorrect and I will offend someone.
+My greatest fear with this book is not that it won’t get published, but that I will get something incorrect and I will offend/disrespect someone within that community.
 That is why I am taking so much time and effort to get it right.
 It’s so important that I get it right when Native American representations in all media have either been under represented or have been inaccurately portrayed.

 And then things like this–like this adam sandler movie- get made without a second thought for cheap laughs based on stereotypes.